 It may seem like an embarrassing and rare medical condition, but it’s actually quite common.
 An estimated 30 million men suffer from erectile dysfunction (ED) in the United States.

 Increased awareness of ED may be responsible for the renewed popularity of boxer shorts, but is it true that tight underwear contributes to erectile dysfunction?
-Dr. Jordan Siegel, a urologist affiliated with Sharp Grossmont Hospital, shares that while boxers or briefs have never been linked directly to ED, tight underwear is related to infertility, as it can interfere with the right temperature for good sperm maturation.
+Dr. Robert Eisenberg, a urologist affiliated with Sharp Grossmont Hospital, shares that while boxers or briefs have never been linked directly to ED, tight underwear is related to infertility, as it can interfere with the right temperature for good sperm maturation.

 Intimacy important at all ages

-“ED occurs when there is interest in sex, but the inability to achieve or maintain an erection,” says Dr. Siegel.
+“ED occurs when there is interest in sex, but the inability to achieve or maintain an erection,” says Dr. Eisenberg.

 “The idea that it is a natural part of aging implies that is should be accepted and not treated in older men,” he says.
 “The reality is that intimacy is just as important in an older couple as it is in a younger one, and treating ED allows that intimacy to continue.”